-From the Porta Tuderte you can now enter the Church of St. Giovanni, built in Lombard times and with a façade that dates from 1199.
+From the Porta Tuderte you can now enter the Church of Saint Giovanni, built in Lombard times and with a façade that dates from 1199.
 The church is among the oldest religious buildings in San Gemini although its original plan is hard to decipher.
-Particularly remarkable is the central portal with two stiles resting upon two squat lions, above which there is a mullioned window.
+The central portal is particularly remarkablewith two stiles resting upon two squat lions, above which there is a mullioned window.

 The mosaic decorations of the west portal were by the so-called Maestri Cosmati which was a corporation of marble workers and an authority on polychrome inlays of stone, such as floors, Episcopal chairs and pulpits.
 In this case, the mosaics were made with white stone and red and green porphyry.

 Turn now to the Church of San Carlo, which was once called Santa Maria de Incertis.
 Inside, the church consists of a large rectangular room, which seems not to have been designed as a place of worship.
 However, the stone canopy, supported by capitals which recall the style of French mock-classical elements and not uncommon in the Umbrian medieval area, is remarkable.

 The church is located near the Palazzo Vecchio and was built after severe damage occurred at the time of Frederick II.
 It has a severe simplicity, characterized by a large arch and a staircase.
 The interior was painted by some minor Umbrian painters with very realistic scenes of rural life, in which stand the numerous figures of horses stand out.